driankus/youtube-UpVote-tracker/README.md

 ### What you can do with these:
 * findnewTeams.ipynb: Crawl a website (the competition page with all the youtube videos embeded on it) and extract the team names and youtube url into a csv file.
-* findNewTeams.ipynb: go fetch youtube likes for all valid url's on the csv file (use .ipynb if you want to play around with the code.
+* scrapperBS4.ipynb: go fetch youtube likes for all valid url's on the csv file (use .ipynb if you want to play around with the code.
-* scrapperBS4.ipynb:

- eos.io Hong Kong hackathon competition to which I was